CVM Visitor Program

 Please follow the steps below so that we can assist you with your visit to NC State.
 Upon completion, you will receive a certificate that will recognize your participation.
 Visitors must have sufficient English language ability to communicate effectively.
 Individuals interested in visiting the College of Veterinary Medicine must obtain an agreement of sponsorship from a faculty or staff member and confirm dates of visit PRIOR to submission of visitor application .
 Students are not permitted to be visitor sponsors.

 - Obtain an agreement of sponsorship and dates of visit from a faculty or staff member.
-See the table above for Veterinary Hospital services accepting visitors.
+See the table below for Veterinary Hospital services accepting visitors.
 Students are not permitted to be visitor sponsors.

 - Here are housing options that may be helpful to you.
 You will be responsible for making your own arrangements.